24 Feb Best things to do in Luang Prabang, Laos

 Luang Prabang is a gorgeous city.
 And while you can say this about quite a few cities in Southeast Asia, I think Luang Prabang has a certain class that I think is quite incomparable.
 Maybe it has to do something with being ruled by the French.

-I was smitten by the beautiful blend of the traditional Laotian style of life, architecture and culture with french elegance.
+I was smitten by the beautiful blend of the traditional Laotian style of life, architecture and culture with French elegance.
 It is unique to see the traditional teakwood houses furnished with European sofas and chandeliers.
-Some buildings even have french names to date.
+Some buildings even have French names to date.

 However, I also love the fact that it is a small open town with so much greenery, and space and lacks high-rise buildings.
 In fact, you can walk most of the town on foot.
 Get the best views by climbing up a hill in the centre of the city and hopping on a boat on the Mekong.

 If you are thinking of visiting Luang Prabang here is all you need to know.
+But if you are in Laos, you may also want to check out our Laos travel itinerary ranging from 5 days to 4 weeks

 Brief History of Luang Prabang